bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 -> composer init
 ```

 Follow the prompts.
-You might need to read up on software licensing. <a href="https://en.wikipedia.org/wiki/MIT_License">MIT license</a> is becoming really popular.
+You might need to read up on software licensing.
+[MIT license](https://en.wikipedia.org/wiki/MIT_License) is becoming really popular.
 The sample composer.json might look like this:

 ```
 {